neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 postgres clients to handle such changes, the storage controller calls an API hook when a tenant's pageserver location changes.

+The hook is configured using the storage controller's `--control-plane-url` CLI option, from which the hook URL is computed.

+Currently, there is two hooks, each computed by appending the name to the provided control plane URL prefix:

+- `notify-attach`, called whenever attachment for pageservers changes
+- `notify-safekeepers`, called whenever attachment for safekeepers changes

-The hook is configured using the storage controller's `--compute-hook-url` CLI option.
-If the hook requires JWT auth, the token may be provided with `--control-plane-jwt-token`.
-The hook will be invoked with a `PUT` request.
+If the hooks require JWT auth, the token may be provided with `--control-plane-jwt-token`.
+The hooks will be invoked with a `PUT` request.

-In the Neon cloud service, this hook is implemented by Neon's internal cloud control plane.
-In `neon_local` systems the storage controller integrates directly with neon_local to reconfigure local postgres processes instead of calling the compute hook.
+In the Neon cloud service, these hooks are implemented by Neon's internal cloud control plane.
+In `neon_local` systems, the storage controller integrates directly with neon_local to reconfigure local postgres processes instead of calling the compute hook.

-When implementing an on-premise Neon deployment, you must implement a service that handles the compute hook.
-This is not complicated: the request body has format of the `ComputeHookNotifyRequest` structure, provided below for convenience.
+When implementing an on-premise Neon deployment, you must implement a service that handles the compute hooks.
+This is not complicated.

+### `notify-attach` body

+The `notify-attach` request body follows the format of the `ComputeHookNotifyRequest` structure, provided below for convenience.

 ```
 struct ComputeHookNotifyRequestShard {